ekoutanov/CONTROL/references.md

 Katzenbach, J. R., & Smith, D. K. (1993).
 The Wisdom of Teams: Creating the High-Performance Organization.
 Harvard Business Review Press.

 Keizer, K., Lindenberg, S., & Steg, L. (2008).
 The Spreading of Disorder.
 Science (New York, N.Y.).
 322. 1681-5.

+Kranz G. (2009).
+Failure Is Not an Option: Mission Control from Mercury to Apollo 13 and Beyond.
+New York: Simon and Schuster, 308–339.

 Kruchten, P., Nord, R. L., & Ozkaya, I. (2012).
 "Technical debt: From metaphor to theory and practice", IEEE Software, 29(6), 18-21.